-To withdraw without penalty, the principal must fax or e-mail a letter to Tammy Craig at the IHSA Office (tcraig@ihsa.org or 309-663-7479), notifying IHSA of the school's withdrawal from Boys Tennis prior to the List of Participants deadline of May 16, 2017.
+To withdraw without penalty, the Principal must fax or e-mail a letter to Tammy Craig at the IHSA Office (tcraig@ihsa.org or 309-663-7479), notifying IHSA of the school's withdrawal from the Girls Tennis Tournament Series prior to the on-line List of Participants deadline of October 11, 2016.

-If a school withdraws after the deadline for entering their on-line List of Participants, the school will be charged a \$100 penalty.
+1. If a school withdraws after the deadline for entering their on-line List of Participants, the school will be charged a \$100 penalty.

-If a school does not show up for competition, the school will be charged a \$100 penalty and, if applicable, the school may be charged for any additional financial loss sustained by the offended school(s) or the Association as a result of such breach.
+2. If a school does not show up for competition, the school will be charged a \$100 penalty and, if applicable, the school may be charged for any additional financial loss sustained by the offended school(s) or the Association as a result of such breach.

-D. Eligibility: All member schools in good standing may enter an individual(s) or a team under the provision of IHSA By-law 3.054.
+D. Eligibility: All member schools in good standing may enter an individual(s) or a team under the provisions of IHSA By-law 3.054.
 Any school with 6 or more players must have participated in six (6) varsity contests prior to the state series.

-E. Affirmative Action Policy: Only boys shall be permitted to participate in the state series except as provided in the IHSA Affirmative Action Policy.
+E. Affirmative Action Policy: Only girls shall be permitted to participate in the state series except as provided in the IHSA Affirmative Action Policy.

-F. On-line List of Participants: Each school must complete the on-line List of Participants by midnight on Tuesday, May 16, 2017.
-If a school does not submit the on-Line List of Participants by the deadline, coaches and/or participants from the school are subject to penalties which could include, but not be limited to, being ruled ineligible to coach or compete in the State Series and/or charged \$100.00.
+F. On-line List of Participants: Each school must complete the on-line List of Participants by midnight on Tuesday, October 11, 2016.
+If a school does not submit the online List of Participants by the deadline, coaches and/or participants from the school are subject to penalties which could include, but not be limited to, being ruled ineligible to coach or compete in the State Series and/or charged \$100.00.
 Confirmation of receipt of Online List of Participants: Schools should login to their School Center site on the IHSA website and go to the Activity Tracker.
 The Activity Tracker will show "Completed", if you have checked the button indicating you have finished with your report.
-If it doesn't indicate "Completed", then you must go back into your schools List of Participants and check the button on the Online List of Participants indicating you are finished with your report.
+If it doesn't indicate "Completed", then you must go back into your school's List of Participants and check the button on the Online List of Participants indicating you are finished with your report.